codaxy/cxjs-kitchen-sink/README.md

 ## License

-This project is available under the [MIT license](LICENSE.md), however please note that CxJS requires paid licenses for commercial distribution.
+This project is available under the [MIT license](LICENSE.md).
+However please note that CxJS requires paid licenses for commercial distribution.